Dr. Anthony Feinstein

 AF portrait_headshot.jpg

-Dr. Feinstein is the author of In Conflict (New Namibia Books, 1998), Dangerous Lives: War and the Men and Women Who Report It (Thomas Allen, Toronto 2003), The Clinical Neuropsychiatry of Multiple Sclerosis (Cambridge University Press 1999, with a second edition in 2007), Michael Rabin, America’s Virtuoso Violinist (Amadeus Press, 2005, second edition, 2011; audiobook, 2017), Journalists Under Fire: the Psychological Hazards of Covering War (John Hopkins University Press, 2006), Battle Scarred (Tafelberg Press, 2011) and Shooting War (Glitterati Editions, 2018).
-His latest book is Mind, Mood and Memory: The Neurobehavioral Consequences of Multiple Sclerosis (Johns Hopkins University Press), due out in the spring of 2022.
+Dr. Feinstein is the author of In Conflict (New Namibia Books, 1998), Dangerous Lives: War and the Men and Women Who Report It (Thomas Allen, Toronto 2003), The Clinical Neuropsychiatry of Multiple Sclerosis (Cambridge University Press 1999, with a second edition in 2007), Michael Rabin, America’s Virtuoso Violinist (Amadeus Press, 2005, second edition, 2011; audiobook, 2017), Journalists Under Fire: the Psychological Hazards of Covering War (John Hopkins University Press, 2006), Battle Scarred (Tafelberg Press, 2011), Shooting War (Glitterati Editions, 2018) and Mind, Mood and Memory in Multiple Sclerosis (Johns Hopkins University Press, 2022); and his latest book, Moral Courage (G Editions) was published in 2023.
 He has published widely in peer-reviewed journals and has authored many book chapters.

 In 2000-2001 he was awarded a Guggenheim Fellowship to study mental health issues in post-apartheid Namibia.
 In 2012, he produced a documentary, “Under Fire” based on his research of journalists in war zones.
-It was longlisted for an Academy Award and won a 2012 Peabody Award.
-His series Shooting War for the Globe and Mail Newspaper was shortlisted for a 2016 EPPY award.
+It was longlisted for an Academy Award and won a Peabody Award.

 Read Dr. Feinstein’s “Journalism and Conflict Publications”.